 “For every minute spent in organizing, an hour is earned,” – Benjamin Franklin.

 These things are magical when it comes to keeping you on track and making productive progress.
-Do not underestimate the power of writing things down— it’s the first step on your journey to achieving all your goals and dreams.
+Do not underestimate the power of writing things down— it’s a crucial step on your journey to achieving all your goals and dreams.

 The Ivy Lee method is over 100 years old, dating as far back as 1918.
 It’s as effective in today’s world as it was back when Charles M. Schwab created it.
 Here’s how to implement it: